nastyasimpson/Emotion_Detection_Elections/README.md

 <img src=/images/lda_results.png width="888"/>
 </p>

 **1. Agression.
 Race.
 Terror.
-Disgust. <br/>
+Disgust.** <br/>
 **2. Politics.
 Ashley Madison.
 Topless.
-Donald. <br/> And other -- make a cloud **3.
+Donald. ** <br/> **3.
 America.
 Hate.
 Shumer** <br/>
-The first 3 topics are of primery interest since they are talking about American politics which is interesting find and can be considered as a feature in the future predictive models.
+The first 3 topics comprise about **94%** all data and are of primary interest since they are talking about American politics which is interesting find and can be considered as a feature in the future predictive models.

-4. Zimbabwe. <br/> English Alaphabet.
+4. Zimbabwe. <br/> Model detected a small portion of Zimbabwe language tweets.
+English Alaphabet.
 Need to adjust the data cleaning pipeline to only recognize English words/ detect non english words.
 5. European tennis players.
 Sports. <br/>
 6. Sirya <br/>
 7. Turkish, azeri. <br/>